elves/elvish/README.md

 ## Name

 In [roguelikes](https://en.wikipedia.org/wiki/Roguelike), items made by the elves have a reputation of high quality.
 These are usually called *elven* items, but I chose "elvish" because it ends with "sh".
-It also rhymes with fish, a shell that I once contributed to.
+It also rhymes with [fish](https://fishshell.com), one of shells that influenced the philosophy of Elvish.

-When using the word elvish, i.e. not referring specifically to the command but the shell in general, capitalize it as if it is an ordinary noun.
-For instance, "Elvish is a good shell.", "What a good shell is elvish!"
+The word "Elvish" should be capitalized like a proper noun.
+However, when referring to the `elvish` command, use it in lower case with fixed-width font.

-Whoever practices the elvish way by either contributing to it or simply using it is called an **elf**, just like the name of the GitHub organization has led you to believe.
-The official adjective for elvish (as in "Pythonic" for Python, "Rubyesque" for Ruby) is "elven" -- this word possesses the rare virtue of being short.
-However, for purpose of rhythm or comical effects, "elvish-ish" may also be used, provided that it does not appear twice in a single passage.
+Whoever practices the elvish way by either contributing to it or simply using it is called an **elf**.
+(You might have guessed this from the name of the GitHub organization.)
+The official adjective for elvish (as in "Pythonic" for Python, "Rubyesque" for Ruby) is "elven".